Topics Map > Lumen Courses

 Provide a realistic number of instructors that can teach the course.
 If the course is niche, provide some information in the rationale on how the course can be sustained.
 If there is an insufficient number of regular faculty and instructional academic staff who are qualified to teach this course, it is unlikely that the course will be taught regularly.
 If there are less than three instructors, provide some additional information on how this will be regularly taught within the existing course array.

-See the Policy on Minimum Qualifications for Instructional Staff.
+Minimum Qualifications for Instructional Staff

 Address the relationship of the course to other UW-Madison courses, including the duplication of content, both inside and outside the primary unit.